PromyLOPh/guix-hpc-website/drafts/activity-report-2020.md

 as close as possible to the actual scientific experiments and workflows.
-In the same vein, we participated in the [_Ten Years Reproducibility Challenge_](https://rescience.github.io/ten-years/) organized by ReScience C, an on-line open-access, peer-reviewed journal that targets computational research and encourages the replication of already published research.
+In the same vein, we participated in the [_Ten Years Reproducibility Challenge_](https://rescience.github.io/ten-years/) organized by ReScience C, an open-access, peer-reviewed journal that targets computational research and encourages the replication of already published research.